leanprover-community/lean4-metaprogramming-book/md/main/syntax.md

 ```

 If you don't like this way of creating `Syntax` at all you are not alone.
-However there are a few things involved with the machinery of doing this in
+However, there are a few things involved with the machinery of doing this in
 a pretty and correct (the machinery is mostly about the correct part) way
 which will be explained in the macro chapter.